 What are the best keyboards for Mac that you can buy right now?

-If you're looking for the best keyboard for Mac, then it's hard to go wrong with the Apple Magic Keyboard.
-After all, this keyboard is designed by Apple and works great with your Mac, whether it's a desktop like a Mac mini or the best MacBook on a great laptop stand.
+If you're looking for the best keyboard for your favorite Mac, then it's hard to go wrong with the Apple Magic Keyboard.
+After all, this keyboard is designed by Apple and works great with your Mac, whether it's a desktop like a Mac mini or MacBook Pro on a great laptop stand.
 And since it's from Apple, the F-row keys should all work without issue, which may not be the case with other third-party keyboards.
 Plus, you can get a compact or full-size version, according to your needs, and the Magic Keyboard has a lightweight footprint.

 For those who want something like the Magic Keyboard but want more flexibility and customization, then Logitech's MX Keys is the way to go.
 This is very similar to the Magic Keyboard, except it comes in a sleeker gunmetal color with black keys, and you can customize certain keys to do specific functions in your most-used apps.
 It also pairs fantastically well with the Logitech MX Master 3 mouse, which is my personal go-to mouse.